AP+ Testing Portal

 Solutions

-Built a centralised review interface showing attested Test Cases, Exceptions, and Evidence in one view.
+Built a centralised review interface showing context, attested Test Cases, Exceptions, and Evidence in one view.

 Added inline decision controls – Approve, Reject, Refer Back – with mandatory comments for traceability.